damslab/reproducibility/vldb2024-POLAR/README.md

 ### DuckDB-only Mode

-Please make sure to use the environment and compiler from the **Experimentation Info** above.
+Please make sure to use the environment and compiler from the **Experimentation Info** above and hardware similar to the specifications in **Hardware Info**.

 #### Instructions